sarsteg/weather-vacation-python-api/README.md

 ### Part 1: WeatherPy

-For this section, the student created a Python script named `WeatherPy.ipynb`.
-They utilized the `citipy` library, the OpenWeatherMap API, and their Python skills to analyze weather data from over 500 cities at varying distances from the equator.
+For this section, I created a Python script named `WeatherPy.ipynb`.
+I utilized the `citipy` library, the OpenWeatherMap API, and my Python skills to analyze weather data from over 500 cities at varying distances from the equator.

 **Key features included:**
 - Generating random geographic coordinates and finding the nearest city to each coordinate.